Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 So, by taking the altitude and duration into account, it is possible to find an option that can be beneficial to your training.

 However, the effects in this window are not always immediate.
-You will generally feel good for the first 2- or 3-days post exposure, sometimes up to week after returning to “base”, but it is not uncommon for to feel fatigue, or fall ill on days 4 and 5 back at regular altitude.
+You will generally feel good for the first 2- or 3-days post exposure, sometimes up to week after returning to “base”, but it is not uncommon to feel fatigue, or fall ill on days 4 and 5 back at regular altitude.

 Once these sensations pass, athletes will enjoy another window period of two sometimes three weeks of good effects.
 This should benefit you, when doing a 3-week racing block or tour, for example.